GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 ## Features

 * Fast local Kubernetes Development
-  * **optimized source-to-k8s** - Skaffold detects changes in your source code and handles the pipeline to **build**, **push**, and **deploy** your application automatically with **policy based image tagging** and **highly optimized, fast local workflows**
+  * **optimized "Source to Kubernetes"** - Skaffold detects changes in your source code and handles the pipeline to **build**, **push**, and **deploy** your application automatically with **policy based image tagging** and **highly optimized, fast local workflows**
   * **continuous feedback** - Skaffold automatically manages logging and port-forwarding
 * Skaffold projects work everywhere